-In the newborn, the conditioned psychomotor responses are still very volatile and variable.
-But already during the first year, they become more permanent and long-lasting.
-The experiments of Marquis D. P.: Learning in the neonate: the modification of behavior under three feeding schedules, especially the Russian researchers Osipova V. N., Ivanov – Smolensky A, G., Denisova M. P., showed that infants and young children are very approachable in acquiring conditioned psychomotor responses.
+Experiments of Marquis D. P.: Learning in the neonate: the modification of behavior under three feeding schedules, especially Russian researchers Osipova V. N., Ivanov – Smolensky A, G., Denisova M. P., showed that infants and young children are very approachable in acquiring conditioned psychomotor responses.
 In the experiment, they managed to provoke numerous responses in the infant with very different and unusual stimuli, such as sucking, blinking, pulling limbs, increased breathing, crying, general restlessness, fear and others.
-The responses of the child are initially massive, global, affecting more or less the child’s entire body.
-Over time, they become more and more limited to the irritated part of the body.

-In the first 4 years, the child’s ability to acquire conditioned psychomotor responses grows; later it gradually decreases.
-This points us to the need for various forms of behavior, which we want to turn into the habits of the child, to begin to develop and condition as soon as possible.
-Patient and persistent training of the child is needed, because the conditioned psychomotor responses will take root in the child’s nervous system the deeper it is repeated.
-If further conditioning is neglected after the initial training, it will gradually go out, and even disappear completely.
-It is known that it is easy to lose various skills that are not supported by constant or at least occasional exercise.
-And in relatively simple skills (e.g. cycling) a person will become less agile if he does not use them for a long time.
-This is even more true for more complex learned activities, such as playing a musical instrument.
+In the first 4 years of life, a child’s ability to acquire conditioned psychomotor responses grows; later it gradually decreases.
+This points to the need for various forms of behavior, which we want to turn into habits, to begin to develop and condition as soon as possible.
+Patient and persistent training of the child is needed, because these conditioned behaviors will take root in the nervous system the deeper it is repeated.

 Interestingly enough, some authors have been able to free children from some diseased behaviors, such as unreasonable fear, by persistently practicing conditioned psychomotor responses (Jones M. C.: The elimination of children’s fears, or bed-wetting, Morgan J. J.: Treatment of enuresis by the conditioned responses technique).
-It has been shown that new, conditioned stimuli can not only provoke a conditioned psychomotor response but can also inhibit and completely eliminate a response that has previously occurred in a different way.
-It is the prevention or inhibition of previously conditioned responses.
-It is known, for example, that the acquisition of new knowledge somewhat suppresses already acquired knowledge if it is not renewed.
-In the presence of various children’s neuroses, we will see that in their treatment – for example, in the elimination of stuttering – we often use the introduction of new stimuli into the mechanism of children’s speech.
+In the presence of various children’s neuroses, we often use the introduction of new stimuli into the mechanism of children’s speech.
 Their purpose is to stop and remove the effect of earlier, diseased stimuli that caused the neurosis.
-Thus, for example, the immediate cause of stuttering is the fear of one’s own speech.
-If we give a stuttering child the opportunity to achieve speech safety by practicing a different speech technique, the new experience will suppress the old one.
-Instead of still being associated with fear, the experience of one’s own speech will be associated more and more strongly with self-confidence, so the stuttering will gradually disappear.